 Home occupation.
-Any occupation or activity which is clearly incidental to and conducted wholly within a dwelling unit or in an accessory building on the premises by residents of the dwelling unit as more particularly described in section 16-4-10 of the Foxfield Municipal Code.
+Any occupation or activity which is clearly incidental to and conducted wholly within a dwelling unit and not in any accessory building or space on the premises by residents of the dwelling unit.

 Hospital.
 A facility that makes available one (1) or more of the following: medical, surgical, psychiatric, chiropractic, maternity and/or nursing services.